Regional workshop on agriculture technologies opens

 Kodjo Adams, GNA

-Accra, Oct 22, GNA - A two-day regional workshop to identify innovative and practical climate-smart technologies applied by women in the rural areas is underway in Accra.
+Accra, Oct.
+24, GNA - A two-day regional workshop to identify innovative and practical climate-smart technologies applied by women in the rural areas has been held in Accra.

-The workshop brings together professionals in the agricultural value-chain to exchange ideas and experiences on innovative ways to mitigate the devastating effects of climate change on food systems in the Sub-Sahara Africa.
+The workshop brought together professionals in the agricultural value-chain to exchange ideas and experiences on innovative ways to mitigate the devastating effects of climate change on food systems in the Sub-Sahara Africa.

-The event is on the theme: “Climate-Smart, Innovative Food Preservation and Processing Technologies Applied by Women in Rural Areas in Sub-Sahara Africa”.
+The event was on the theme: “Climate-Smart, Innovative Food Preservation and Processing Technologies Applied by Women in Rural Areas in Sub-Sahara Africa”.

 It was organized by the Centre for Scientific and Industrial Research (CSIR) and the Food and Agriculture Organization (FAO).

-A speech read on behalf of Professor Kwabena Frimpong-Boateng, the Minister of Environment, Science, Technology and Innovation, at the opening of the workshop recognized the effects of climate change on agriculture production.
+A speech read on behalf of Professor Kwabena Frimpong-Boateng, the Minister of Environment, Science, Technology and Innovation, recognised the effects of climate change on agriculture production.

-Prof Frimpong-Boateng said climate change did not only affect agricultural systems and food security, but also affected food processing mainly dominated by women.
+Prof Frimpong-Boateng said climate change did not only affect agricultural systems and food security, but also on food processing mainly dominated by women.

-He stressed that, the role of women in rural food processing cannot be underestimated, because of the critical interventions they made in rural poverty alleviation and empowerment for sustainable development.
+He stressed that, the role of women in rural food processing could not be underestimated, because of the critical interventions they make in rural poverty alleviation and empowerment for sustainable development.

 She stated that reducing the emission intensity of food processing operations and enhancing its resource efficiency, necessitated the use of climate-smart technologies, which helped to minimize waste generation.